-Everyone over five years of age in Northern Ireland with symptoms of coronavirus is now eligible for testing.
+Everyone in Northern Ireland with symptoms of coronavirus is now eligible for testing.

 Testing is prioritised through the website gov.uk for essential workers who are self-isolating because they are symptomatic, or have household members who are symptomatic, to help enable essential workers to return to work as soon as safe.